 Only first visits are recorded on the map.
 Since the trip to Fulton County Stadium in 1995, both Turner Field and Truist Park have been checked off the list.
 Add in Nationals Park as well.

 Working in NASCAR after college gave me a major opportunity to visit racetracks.
 Living in the center of the East Coast makes driving to a track an easier task than a majority of the country.
 In fact, of all the tracks east of the Mississippi River, Blacksburg is actually the center point.

 Like the MLB map, each racetrack was traced in Adobe Illustrator and sized using the same ratio to show comparison in size.

-Several tracks were visited for Busch/Nationwide/Xfinity races first, including Martinsville in 1993, Richmond in 1994 and Kentucky in 2008.
+Several tracks were visited for Busch/Nationwide/Xfinity races first, including Martinsville in 1993, Richmond in 1994, Nashville in 2008 and Kentucky in 2008.
 If a Cup race was later attended, it takes priority on the map.
-In 2021, the Cup Series will visit Nashville, so it will change on the map.
+A few tracks have had different layouts, like Charlotte, Daytona, Indianapolis and Bristol, which are featured multiple times on the map.